PETER & ST PAUL

 Our ancient church is normally open during the day - many people use it - and the peaceful churchyard has beautiful views over the North Downs.
 It's a great place to be, and a great place to be yourself.

 Vicar: Revd.
 Anne Le Bas

-To receive regular updates about activities and services at Seal and around the Diocese, join our email reminder list.
-Send an email to me, with "subscribe" in the subject line.
+To receive regular updates about activities and services at Seal and around the Diocese, join our email list.

 Revd Anne Le Bas